parsur/LinguaCommerce/README.md

 - Optimized
 - Nice user interface

-Laravel is accessible, powerful, and provides tools required for large, robust applications.
+Sara Rajabi is accessible, powerful, and provides an easy tool to CRUD.

 ## Learning Laravel